Dharma Hall

+The Dharma Hall or Dhamma Hall (Pali: Dhammasālā) is a central building in Buddhist temples where teachings are delivered, scriptures are expounded, and assemblies are held.

+Theravada Buddhism

+In Theravada Buddhism, a Dhamma Hall serves several primary functions, primarily as a pavilion where the Buddha's teachings are imparted to both monks and laypeople.
+This space often encompasses the role of a meditation hall, allowing the community to sit and practice.
+Beyond its instructional use, the hall functions as a gathering space to discuss the virtues and the merits gained through such practices.
+Collectively, these purposes underscore the vital role of communal learning and discussion in the practice of Dhamma.

+Mahayana Buddhism

+Dharma Hall is called Fatang (法堂 (Fǎtáng)) in China, Hōdō in Japan, Gangdang in Korea, and Pháp Đường in Vietnam.

 China

-In Chinese Buddhism, the Dharma Hall is a key structure in traditional temple layouts.
+The Dharma Hall is a key structure in traditional Chinese Buddhism temple layouts.
 During the Song dynasty, it was included in the "Seven-Hall" temple plan.
 Architecturally, it resembles other temple halls but is designed for spaciousness and brightness, with a high platform for the lecturer, a seating arrangement, and instruments like bells and drums.
 The hall primarily hosts lectures and rituals rather than enshrining specific deities.
 It may contain a Buddha image on the lecture table and a painting or screen of a lion behind the platform, symbolizing the power of Dharma propagation.
 The Dharma Hall is the place for senior monks to preach and generally ranks right after the Mahavira Hall.
 With the similar architecture form with other halls, the Dharma Hall is more spacious.
 In the central back, there is a high platform with a sitting chair putting in the middle.
 In front of the chair is a table with a small sitting Buddha on it, behind the platform is a screen or a picture of lion which is also known as "Roaring lion" (獅子吼), hung on the wall.
 Seats are placed on both sides of the platform with bells and drums for senior monks to beat when they are preaching.
 There are also seats on both sides of the monks' seats for laymen to listen to the Buddha Dharma by senior monks.
 White Horse Temple in Luoyang, one of China's earliest Buddhist temple, included a Dharma Hall as part of its classical layout.